 How is the MBA Admissions Studio different from other admissions consultants?

 At the quality end of the market, there are various firms, including MBA Studio, which provide high value in helping candidates make the best possible application to competitive-admissions business schools.

 With reference to the industry as a whole, there are a few key attributes that distinguish MBA Studio:

-1. There are no dummy solicitations here; no ‘insight’ guides that give you a taster of what you need to know and then ask for cash; no ‘free’ downloads that lead to cash outlays if you want full value.
+1. There are no dummy solicitations here; no ‘insight’ guides that give you a taster of what you need to know and then ask for money; no ‘free’ downloads that lead to cash outlays if you want full value.
 Every resource on this site is free and does not require your email address or any other information from you.

 2. Service prices are transparent and directly available here on the site, so you do not need to sign up or provide your email address or other personal information to know what they are.
 Transparency also assures you that, while services options are adapted to clients’ needs, and discounted in bulk, there are no special private deals.

 4. You get the expert.
 Many MBA admissions consulting firms have dozens of consultants and adjuncts, and while you pay for the top insight and editing, you may get a part-timer.
 At MBA Studio you get Avi, from start to finish.

 4. There is no hype.
 MBA Studio is a boutique business that refreshes its client base year after year (much of it by word of mouth) and has no ambitions to grow volumes.
-So it doesn’t need to over-promise school admission chances to drive new business — to feed its consultant base or marketing overhead or industry ambitions.
+So it doesn’t need to over-promise school admission chances to drive new business—to pay its consultant base or marketing overhead or industry ambitions.
 Avi can either help you or not, and if not he’ll say so.